 - Place items that can’t be turned inside out inside of a laundry bag or pillow case to protect it inside of the washing machine.

 - Always be careful when cleaning any part of your costume, especially the head.
 It is the most fragile piece.
 Surface wash with a cold cloth, or disinfect with rubbing alcohol.
 Do not submerge completely in water.
+You can also use a handheld carpet/upholstery cleaner with a 50% rubbing alcohol 50% water solution.

 - Never hang a sopping wet bodysuit as the extra weight can stretch it out.
 Use the machine’s spin cycle to spin the water out or drape the wet suit over a chair in front of a fan.